-Since FY2015, applicants requesting funding for Category 2 services have been limited to a budget based on the number of students in a school or the square footage of a library.
+Applicants requesting funding for Category Two services are limited to a budget based on the number of students in a school or the square footage of a library.
 A school or library may elect to spend all its budget in one year, spread out receipts over five years, or use the funds in any other combination.
-Applicants are also permitted to use the budget on any combination of Category 2 services.
+Applicants are also permitted to use the budget on any combination of Category Two services.